MansoorMajeed/esc.sh/content/posts/2024/01-01-connecting-two-peers-via-wireguard/index.md

 As long as at least one of the peer is able to connect directly to the other one, this should work even if one of the peer is behind a NAT/firewall that blocks incoming connections.

-In this post, I will connect a local Virtual Machine to a remote Cloud VM via Wireguard.
+For this demonstration, I will connect a local Virtual Machine to a remote Cloud VM via Wireguard.

 > Towards the end of the post, I will also show you how you can route the client's internet traffic via the CloudVM through Wireguard